-Examination of lifelong learning motivation in a vocational training institute
+Examining the relationship between lifelong learning and language learning in a vocational training institution

 Lifelong learning as a concept which does not in need explanation because of its triviality.
 There have been many changes in education over the past decade.
 In the learning process participated people’s environment is fundamentally influenced by the many external factors.
 By transforming vocational training and returning to dual training, not only the professional content was changed but also the attitudes of the participants could change with new or other learning goals and motivations.
 At present, adults also have many opportunities to study free of charge or acquire a diploma.
 The attitudes of today's high school students to learning have undoubtedly changed over the past 20 years.
 How much do young people today learn?
 What are their plans for the future and how do they see their prosperity after school?